 STAR TREK: NEMESIS

-Upon their initial meeting, the Enterprise crew discovers that Shinzon is neither a Romulan nor a Reman, but instead a human clone of Captain Picard.
-Of course, this leaves both Picard and Data facing fractured mirror images of themselves, as well as a situation that could be a prelude to war between the Federation and the Romulan Empire.
+Because of the Enterprise’s proximity to Romulan space, Captain Picard (Patrick Stewart) receives new orders from Starfleet Command that entail a diplomatic mission to the Romulan home world to meet with Praetor Shinzon (Tom Hardy), whose Reman faction has just seized control of the empire.
+Upon the their initial meeting, the crew of the Enterprise discover that Shinzon is neither a Romulan nor a Reman, but instead a human clone of Captain Picard.
+This leaves both Picard and Data faced to face with doppelgangers, and in the midst of a diplomatic situation that could be a prelude to war between the federation and the new Romulan government.
 The cast of STAR TREK: NEMESIS also features LeVar Burton, Michael Dorn, Gates McFadden, Ron Perlman, Dina Meyer, Kate Mulgrew, Wil Wheaton and an uncredited Whoopi Goldberg.

 or reprinted without the written consent of the publisher.